Fieldwire/fieldwire_api_docs/source/includes/_hyperlinks.md

 attachment_id | ID of linked attachment

 <aside class="notice">
-    Hyperlinks can map to either floorplans or attachments but not both.
+    Hyperlinks can link to either floorplans or attachments but not both.
 </aside>

 ## Get Hyperlinks